-Miley Cyrus, otherwise known as Hannah Montana, seems to have wasted no time in her rise to fame, riches and charitable causes.
+Miley Cyrus seems to have wasted no time in her rise to fame, riches and charitable causes.
 Her youthful enthusiasm for contributing to the well-being of others has found a variety of outlets.

 Cyrus supports the Libby Ross Foundation, and recently decorated a yoga bag for an auction to raise funds for the charity’s yoga program.
 The foundation promotes early detection of breast cancer, as well as research to eradicate the disease and support programs for victims.